day50-dev/agent-cli/README.md

 </p>

+**Stop wasting time on busted claws**

 Openclaw is complicated, insecure, doesn't get shit done and costs a bunch.
-Stop wasting time on busted claws.

 **MAX AC** fixes that: a simple single shot agent that doesn't require complex setups or servers.
 No key generation or complicated configuration files.
 No sitting in memory or orchestrating through systemd.